mpc-bioinformatics/McQuaC/README.md

 That’s it!
 You should now be able to execute `main.nf` and all the other workflows within.

+You can also start a very basic gui by executing:

+> streamlit run simple_main_gui.py

 ## Build local docker

 A docker image containing all needed dependencies is provided in docker.
 To build this image (with `docker-buildx`) execute the following in the root directory of this repository: